aws-samples/amazon-sagemaker-activity-detection/README.md

-# Using Amazon SageMaker for Activity Detection on a Live Video Stream
+# Activity Detection on a Live Video Stream with Amazon SageMaker

 This code repository contains two parts: